davidralphlewis/binaryephemera/_notes/Why-use-poetry-form.md

 permalink: /why-form
 ---

-[[Poetic-Forms]] are often seen as archaic or irrelevant.
-When you first start attempting them, they seem to have too many obscure rules.
+The use of [[Poetic-Form]] is often seen as archaic or irrelevant.
+When you first start attempting using the different forms, they seem to have too many obscure rules.
 But as a form of [[Constrained-Writing]], they can force your writing into new and different directions.

 -   [[Terrance-Hayes]] says this of form: